The Misleading Stress Test that Sabotages Your Stress Success (#4)

 When someone declares how stressful a situation is during a conversation, that’s your cue to ask yourself, “What’s my opinion?
 Is this situation stressful for ME?”

-You can read about the damaging effect of overusing the words stress, stressful, and stressed in the third post in the Modern Stress Solution series by clicking this link.
+You can read about the damaging effect of overusing the words stress, stressful, and stressed in the third post in the Ultimate Stress Solution series by clicking this link.

 This is a critical consideration in my Stress Design Model which shows you how to reduce destructive stress, harness empowering stress, and better ride the intense waves of survival stress.